shortbird/CP1/README.md

 * Utilize nested loops

 ## Strand 5
-Students will be aware of career opportunities in the Computer Programming/Software Engineering industry and ethica applications
+Students will be aware of career opportunities in the Computer Programming/Software Engineering industry and ethical applications

 ### Standard 1
 Investigate career opportunities, trends, and requirements related to computer programming/software engineering careers